 "And the fellow who traveled with you-I suppose he, too, was merely a tourist?"

 "No, he was a local.
 When I heard a search party coming after me, I ducked into the nearest cover, a ruined hut.
 He was in there, hiding, too."

 Core smiled in polite skepticism.
 "Didn't you wonder why he was hiding?"

 "No." Gar smiled.
 "With that kind of racket behind us, it didn't seem at all out of line."

 Core frowned, pursing his lips.
 "So you decided to travel together."

-"No, I hired him for a guide." rebels?"
+"No, I hired him for a guide."

+Core was silent for a moment, eyes narrowing.
+"What did he tell you about the rebels?"
 "Nothing."
 Gar's smile turned sardonic.
 "But he did give me a lot of very interesting background information about your society."

 Core froze and Dirk took a deep breath.
 Sure, it was a good way to get Core's mind off the investigation-but wasn't it a little risky?

 Core straightened slowly, eyes hooded.

-"He cannot let a stranger leave the planet with such knowledge," Madelon's whisper shook.
+"He cannot let a stranger leave the planet with such knowledge!"
+Madelon's whisper shook.

-Core lifted his head, and the torturer turned toward a huge cutlass hanging on the wall.
+Core lifted his hand, and the torturer turned toward a huge cutlass hanging on the wall.